Tourist pleads guilty for handling a Yellowstone bison calf, leading to its death

 Walters paid over $1,000 in fines, including a $500 community service payment to Yellowstone's wildlife protection fund, the attorney's office said.

-According to an initial report from the National Park Service, the newborn bison had been separated from his mother on May 20 as its herd was crossing the Lamar River.
+According to an initial report from the National Park Service, the newborn bison had been separated from its mother on May 20 as its herd was crossing the Lamar River.

 Walters, observing the scene, tried to help the calf by pushing it up the bank, into the roadway, NPS said.